 Etihad Airways has recently reopened cabin crew and has assessment days pencilled in for several cities around the world.
 Further details can be found below.

 With 122 aircraft and a worldwide route network of 112 destinations, Etihad Airways is a major player in global aviation.
-But Etihad is also the smallest of the big three Middle East airlines with just 6,400 Cabin Crew.
-Make no mistake, however, this Abu Dhabi-based airline is just as popular as Emirates and Qatar Airways for aspiring Cabin Crew – the competition is intense for the few positions available.
+But Etihad is also the smallest of the big three Middle East airlines with less than 5,000 cabin crew.
+Make no mistake, however, this Abu Dhabi-based airline is just as popular as Emirates and Qatar Airways for aspiring cabin crew – the competition is intense for the few positions available.

 The following step by step guide will help you through the process and give you an indication of what to expect.

 Step 1.
 Submit Online Application

 For the past few years, Etihad encouraged online applications via their official careers website.
 While they did hold some Open Day’s, these were few and far between and pretty much the exception rather than the norm.